QiWang23/Rmarkdown/README.md

 # Rmarkdown
-This is a practice for R markdown
+This is a practice for R markdown, including some materials of R markdown.
-Materials of R markdown